-UPDATE: In the Fall of 2017, just prior to opening SEYLOU, we able to visit the original village Jonathan received his inspiration from on a consulting trip with the USDA's Millet Project.
-We have since been able to coordinate efforts in order to improve farming conditions in the village and are actively working with Jonathan's spiritual mentor to build a bakery which incorporates local cereals such as millet and maize.
+UPDATE: In the Fall of 2017, just prior to opening SEYLOU, we were able to visit the original village Jonathan received his inspiration from on a consulting trip with the USDA's Millet Project.
+We have since been able to coordinate efforts in order to improve farming conditions in the village and are actively working with Jonathan's spiritual mentor in order to build a bakery which incorporates local cereals such as millet, sorghum and maize.
 For more information on the status of the bakery in Touba Sanokho please click here.

 Heritage Acres, PA